 The change is coming from two places.
 First, as an agency, we’re changing what we do to innovate and deliver better results for clients.

 Second, the tools are changing daily.
 That means how we do what we do has to change, too.
 This makes keeping up very difficult.
 If you’re running a marketing team in-house or you’re responsible for marketing but using outside resources, this becomes even more difficult.

-As a Founder/CEO of a Marketing Agency out of Edmonton Alberta, my job is to lead a team of marketers and help them with activities like testing new technologies, experimenting with new inbound tactics and measuring performance.
+As a Founder/CEO of a Inbound Marketing Agency in Edmonton, my job is to lead a team of marketers and help them with activities like testing new technologies, experimenting with new inbound tactics and measuring performance.
 If you’re a CEO, CRO (Chief Revenue Officer), VP of Sales and Marketing, I imagine you have other, more pressing issues.

 Changes in Buyer Behaviour

 Look at your own buyer behaviour.
 How many times in the last few months have you hopped online and purchased something from a website?
 Many times, I’m sure.
 How many times have you been disappointed with your in-store experience?
 It happens to me almost every day.
 How much research do you do online before you purchase anything?
 I’m guessing a lot.

 Now apply these concepts.
 Do you still watch TV commercials when you record your shows?
 Do you listen to commercials when you download music or access Spotify?
 Do you see ads on your laptop when you run an ad blocker?
 Do you answer your office phone if you don’t recognize the caller ID?
 No, no, no and no. We don’t buy like we used to, and that buyer behaviour continues to evolve.
 The key is getting your marketing to evolve with it.

 The search engines change their algorithms every few months – not with the business in mind, but with the searcher or the consumer in mind.
 They have one simple goal: get customers the best, most valuable information in the most efficient way.
 Their goal is to weed through tons of information and present only the best (as measured by value derived from other searchers).